Table 19 Falls on the Flimsy Side

 NOT RECOMMENDED FOR: Those who expect something more than a featherweight treatment of potentially profound ideas about marriage, commitment and parental obligations.

-Table 19, directed by Jeffrey Blitz, opens in theaters March 3, 2017.
+Table 19, directed by Jeffrey Blitz, opened in theaters March 3, 2017; available for home viewing June 13, 2017.
 It runs 87 minutes and stars Anna Kendrick, Lisa Kudrow, Craig Robinson, Tony Revolori, Stephen Merchant and Wyatt Russell.
 Watch the trailer for Table 19 here.

 Publication date: March 2, 2017